Climate change in South Korea: Temperature increases

+Methane, another prominent greenhouse gas in the Korean Peninsula's atmosphere, also shows a clear increase in atmospheric concentration over the decade from 2008 to 2018.
+The 2018 annual average concentration of methane observed in the Anmyeon-do was 1974 ppb, which is 115 ppb higher than the global average and 100 ppb higher than the Northern Hemisphere Mauna Loa average of 1874 ppb.
+The 2018 methane concentration in the Anmyeon-do is 113 ppb higher than in 1999, when observations first began.

 During the industrialization era (second industrial revolution) over the past few decades, people have been burning fossil fuels (coal, oil, gasoline, natural gas).
 This releases CO_{2} into the atmosphere which contributes the greenhouse effect.
 A sharp temperature contrast is shown between the urban and rural areas due to this industrialization.
 The mean temperatures data variations observed at ten meteorological stations in South Korea show an annual mean temperature increase at a rate of 0.52 °C per decade.
 During the last 29 years, the increase in the annual mean temperature was 1.5 °C for the Seoul station (found in an urban area) and 0.6 °C for the rural and seashore stations.
 These rate differences are significantly larger over urbanized areas.

 South Korea is experiencing a rapid temperature increase.
 Higher daily maximum and minimum temperatures are very likely to increase in East Asia.
 There are more severe warm extremes, but less severe cold extremes.
 These mean temperature increases, especially the temperature increase rate after the 1950s is 1.5 times higher than before the 1950s.
-The duration of winter is also projected to be a one-month shorter than before, therefore having spring and summer will be 20 days longer during the 1990s compared to what they were during the 1920s seasonal distribution.
+In the absence of greenhouse gas mitigation efforts (RCP8.5 scenario), between 2071 and 2100, winters are projected to be about 40 days shorter and summers about 40 days longer than in the most recent decade (2009–2018).
 When average temperature comparison for comparing 20th-century and 21st-century temperature averages, it is shown that there is a 4 °C increase.
-The mean yearly temperature for South Korea is 10~15 °C, which means that the Korea Peninsula will soon become a subtropical region with an average temperature of over 27 °C. The recent subtropical zone is located on the lower seaside of the Korea Peninsula, but as accelerated temperatures increase, it will result in the subtropical zone move migrating northward.
+The mean yearly temperature for South Korea is 10~15 °C, which means that future warming will result in the expansion of a subtropical climate zone with average temperatures above 27 °C on the Korean Peninsula.
+The recent subtropical zone is located on the lower seaside of the Korea Peninsula, but as accelerated temperatures increase, it will result in the subtropical zone move migrating northward.
 Therefore, by 2100 the subtropical zone is projected to expand its region to the north end of Taebaek Mountains.